inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

 .. image:: /static/training/beginner/qgis-inasafe/image76.*
    :align: center

-9. Navigate to the :file:`qgis_data/Sleman` folder and find :file:`file guna_lahan.db`.
+9. Navigate to the :file:`qgis_data/Sleman/` folder and find :file:`guna_lahan.db`.
    Select the file and click :guilabel:`Open`.

-10. Now in the original dialog box, notice that the dropdown button now contains *“guna_lahan.db @ ...”*, followed by the path of the database file on your computer.
+10. Now in the original dialog box, notice that the drop-down button contains *“guna_lahan.db @ ...”*, followed by the path of the database file on your computer.